thapa-nischal/dotfiles/README.md

 This repo contains the configuration to setup my machines.
 This is using [Chezmoi](https://chezmoi.io), the dotfile manager to setup the install.

-This automated setup is currently only configured for Fedora machines.
+This automated setup is currently only configured for Arch machines.

 ## How to run